Programme Catalogue

 Designed for educators and non-teaching staff in higher education, this session introduces the neurodiversity paradigm and its shift away from deficit-based models.
 Participants will explore key definitions, historical context, and learn to reframe how behaviour is understood through a neuro-affirming lens.
 Learn practical strategies for creating supportive, neuro-affirming environments in higher learning.

-Sign Language Courses
+Singapore Sign Language Courses

-Our Singapore Sign Language curriculum is developed and taught by Deaf trainers.
+Why learn with Equal Dreams?
 You’ll get access to a video library of signs taught in class, receive personalised weekly homework feedback, and enjoy the chance to connect with your instructor beyond lesson hours via a Telegram class chat.

 Singapore Sign Language Level 1